 Lyme disease was first recognized in Lyme, Connecticut, where a breakout of juvenile rheumatoid arthritis occurred.
 Also called Borreliosis, Lyme disease is caused by the bacteria Borrelia burgdorferi, which enter the body through a deer tick bite.
-It is only caused by an infected deer tick and is not caused by wood or dog ticks.
+Lyme disease is transmitted by infected Ixodes species ticks (commonly called black‑legged or deer ticks).
+Other ticks, such as dog ticks (Dermacentor species), are not known to transmit Lyme disease.

 Keep reading to learn more about the symptoms, stages, causes, risk factors, and other relevant information regarding Lyme disease.